Muse – Simulation Theory

-Muse – Simulation Theory is a concert film by British rock band Muse, based on their 2018 album Simulation Theory and its supporting tour in 2019.
+Muse – Simulation Theory is a concert film by English rock band Muse, based on their 2018 album Simulation Theory and its supporting tour in 2019.
 Directed by Lance Drake, it was released on 17 August 2020 in a one-night only worldwide IMAX release, with a download and streaming release on 21 August.

 The film combines live concert footage from Muse's shows at the O2 Arena in London from 14 to 15 September 2019, which were part of their worldwide Simulation Theory World Tour that took place throughout 2019, with more traditionally filmed scenes that take place in between and during songs, making up the film's narrative.